kito129/betfairHitoricalRawDataConversion/README.md

 * [Betfair Docs](https://github.com/marcoselva/dataConversionFiverr/blob/main/documentation/Betfair-Historical-Data-Feed-Specification.pdf)

 The database on which we will operate will be purchased from Betfair exchange and will include all the matches on the platform, with information about:
-* The event information
+* The market event information
-* The market updates (event open, inPlay, closed..).
+* The market updates (event OPEN, SUSPENDED, CLOSEED, the status of inPlay and betDelay..).
-* The runners (the competitors of the event)
+* The runner's information (the competitors of the event)
-* The odds (price, volume and available prices).
+* The odds (price, volume and available prices to bet).

 Additional data information ( such as final result, bookmaker odds and some stats) that will be add over a
 * [Soccer Additional Data](https://github.com/marcoselva/dataConversionFiverr/tree/main/excel/SOCCER)